Skip to content

 • Autoimmune conditions, especially Hashimoto's thyroiditis

-• Recurring infections, suggesting compromised immune surveillance
+• Recurring infections, suggesting compromised immune function

 • Brain fog, poor memory, difficulty finding words